HL7/cqf-recommendations/pages/documentation-terminology.md

 The ComputableValueSet profile describes the requirements for computable representation of value set membership criteria, ensuring that value sets using this profile selectively support only one technique for defining the content of expansions.

-The PublishableValueSet profile establishes expectations for use of the artifact in a content management lifecycle including publishing and indexing metadata, usage guidance and licensing information, and provenance and governance for the artifact.

 The ExecutableValueSet profile provides support for including a persisted point-in-time expansion that SHALL conform to the chosen compositional style for the value set.
 The included point-in-time expansion can then be used by FHIR implementations that do not have a FHIR terminology service capable of evaluating the value set in real-time with an $expand operation.
 It also provides all the concepts needed in the expansion so that a complete code system resource is not required.

+The PublishableValueSet profile establishes expectations for use of the artifact in a content management lifecycle including publishing and indexing metadata, usage guidance and licensing information, and provenance and governance for the artifact.
+In addition, to follow vocabulary best-practices, publishable value sets must also be either Computable, Executable, or both.

 Whenever possible, value sets SHOULD be defined by crafting one or more inclusion and exclusion criteria that use code system properties, attributes, and relationships.
 In this way, the resulting definition can be used to find potential new value set members with each new code system version update.
 When this is not possible, value sets may be wholly or partially defined by enumerating single concept codes.